Blank Check Society (BCS) of America, Inc.

 All funding to operate the BCS is earned through membership dues, fund raising and donations.
-Fund raising opportunities include the sales of dinners, a yearly summer carnival and the sponsoring of a car/motorcycle show.

 Monthly, the BCS members travel to a local cemetery to place flags upon veteran grave sites.
 Occasionally, the BCS assists other organizations in cemetery clean-up.
 The BCS furthermore, escorts funerals for fallen veterans.